 BBFC cuts for an already pre-cut version for a PG rated DVD release

 Some eight years later, Momentum Pictures submitted the film anew for a DVD classification.
 Much like their horrible DVD

-Cliffhanger in 2001, the company submitted a pre-cut version of Cutthroat Island that ran nowhere nearly as smoothly as the cut version that was released on VHS in the 1990s.
-Additionally, the cuts were not made in the same manner as they had been on
+in 2001, the company submitted a pre-cut version of Cutthroat Island that ran nowhere nearly as smoothly as the cut version that was released on VHS in the 1990s.
+Additionally, the cuts were not made in the same manner as they had been on film or video,

 The UK DVD reinstates Morgan's joke about taking the man's "balls" in the opening scene